fluxo-kt/fluxo-io/README.md

 Both suspend and blocking APIs are provided.
 Different platform-specific implementations are provided.

 > [!TIP]
 > For JVM and Android, compatibility with `ByteBuffer` reads and writes is provided.<br>
-> An `InputStream' view is also provided for compatibility with existing APIs.
+> An `InputStream` view is also provided for compatibility with existing APIs.

 |                                        API | Platform     | Supported for |